Updated 22 hours ago

 Consider getting snow guards for solar panels

-Snow guards can be added to your solar panel array to hold back large amounts of snow.
+Snow guards can be added to your solar panel array to hold back large amounts of snow and prevent future solar system maintenance and repairs.
 Snow guards make sense if you live in a location that gets several feet of heavy snowfall throughout winter.

 Because solar panels are slick, unlike standard roofing material, they do not offer much friction for the snow that collects on them.
 Without snow guards, snow can just rush off the panel and fall onto people or landscaping below.